Game Boy Advance Architecture

 CPU AGB, housing the ARM7TDMI CPU (among many other components).

-Let’s now dive into what this chip offers to developers.
+Let’s now dive into what this chip offers.

 To begin with, the ARM7TDMI implements the ARMv4 instruction set, the successor of the ARMv3.
 This implies: